Palantir555/palantir555.github.io/_posts/2016-06-08-reversing-huawei-4-dumping-flash.md

 ![grep -i -r '$INTEL' squashfs-root](http://i.imgur.com/89GG8mJ.png)

-If you're looking for network/application vulnerabilities in the router, having every binary and config file in the system will be massively useful.
+If we were looking for network/application vulnerabilities in the router, having every binary and config file in the system would be massively useful.

 #### Protected